 Flowering Mint: During the summer we grow mint with fluffy white flowers that work perfectly as a backdrop.

-Sweet Peas: Sweet peas come in a whole palette of pastel tones such as blush, lilac and peach that combine to create soft waves of colour.
+Sweet Peas: Sweet peas come in a whole palette of pastel tones such as blush, lilac and peach that combine to create soft waves of color.

 Peonies: English blush pink peonies – still in season in early summer – are a perfect statement flower.

-Achillea: These delicate lacy blooms always look stunning on our sustainable farm – choose the softest blush or ballet pink to complement your colour scheme.
+Achillea: These delicate lacy blooms always look stunning on our sustainable farm – choose the softest blush or ballet pink to complement your color scheme.

 Freesia: The scent of freesia is so fresh and distinctive – I love using a soft pink shade called Honeymoon.